top of page

 Nothing is a word, a symbol for something without content, without any being.
 But why should we be able to reach the "capital" by following this path?
 The contradiction in this statement is obvious.
 Perhaps there is no "capital".
 But the problem of the dualism of being and nothingness remains, which leaves us searching for an answer.

 We cannot conceive of a nothingness, because every imagination already blows away the nothingness.
 It reveals to us an absolute limit, because we are not able to penetrate a nothing with our consciousness in order to create something completely different in it - beyond space, matter, energy etc. We fail because we are firmly embedded and limited in the phenomena of the existing world.
-Therefore, an immaterial creator remains unrecognisable, it represents, as it were, a nothingness that exists beyond the essence of our being, which remains mysterious to us.
-This insight relativises the concept of nothingness, because the question of whether there is a nothingness at all remains open.
+That is why an immaterial creator remains unrecognisable; it represents a nothingness that remains a mystery to us.
+This insight relativises the concept of nothingness, because the question of whether there is nothingness at all remains open.
 One way out would be to make the Creator identical with the existing world (pantheistic or panentheistic interpretations).
 An even simpler way is to bring God directly to earth, which has led people to mythological creations.
 The simplest solution is: there is no creator.

-Some scientists deny nothingness.
+Some scientists deny nothingness because it cannot be grasped.
 They claim that there are things that have no cause, such as quantum fluctuations or a universe without a starting point.
-Quantum fields, for example, as energised particles, are supposed to explain the origin of the universe.
-But even a completely empty space is not nothing, because there is always space and quantum phenomena always appear in the empty space of physicists.
+Quantum fields, for example, as energy-charged particles, are supposed to explain the origin of the universe.
+A completely empty space is not nothing, because there is always space and quantum phenomena always appear in the empty space of physicists.
 Where do they come from?
-This is where the illogicality of all physical theories that talk about nothingness, which they cannot prove, appears.
-These are theories that are based on mathematical foundations (described in detail in my study: In der Falle des Seins.
-Chapter 3).

-Could a creator create something that came from nothing?
-As long as there was no universe, we can assume that it was created from nothing.
-But since we can only grasp it from the aspect of our being, we explain its origin with a metapher, since being and nothingness are completely different aspects, but ultimately there seems to be a connection between them.
+But could a creator create something that arose from a nothing, or did he create a nothing in order to realise creation in it?
+As long as there was no universe, we would have to assume that it was created from nothing.
+But since we only grasp it from the aspect of our being, we explain its creation with a metaphor, since being and nothingness are completely different and mutually exclusive aspects, but ultimately there seems to be a connection between them.

 Footnotes;